Catrobat/LunaAndCatTutorialGame/README.md

 ## Work left to do

+Adding the text of Units 0, 1, 2, 4 and 6 in the "language controller" scene.
+Based on this file: https://docs.google.com/document/d/1ItitaWzAqJSvqRZuS6hDe5AaZT5WWwsANt6Z1vvS5Ps/edit?usp=sharing

+Make the "scene" and "block" images easily translatable.

-The dialogue will be available in German, English and Greek.
+After the game is completed, the dialogue will be available in German, English and Greek.
 The option of choosing between these languages will be worked into the game.